ShanaryS/real-estate-calculator-bot/README.md

 ```
 ###### * When printing analysis of a single property only.

 Data is stored locally in JSON files in /output/ as well as the logs for errors.
 The URLs inputted (from run_property_tracker) are saved in urls.json while the final analysis of all those URLs are stored in analysis.json.
-The [README.md](https://github.com/ShanaryS/algorithm-visualizer/blob/main/LICENSE) in /output/ contains more information on how data and errrors are stored.
+The [README.md](https://github.com/ShanaryS/algorithm-visualizer/blob/main/LICENSE) in /output/ contains more information on how data and errors are stored.

 Requires either a https://www.zillow.com/homedetails/* URL for individual properties or a search URL.
-Adding, deleting, and ignoring properties are done through a decesion tree in the terminal.
+Adding, deleting, and ignoring properties are done through a decision tree in the terminal.
 It contains the necessary information on how to use each option.

-Interest rates are retrieved once at start up from https://www.nerdwallet.com/mortgages/mortgage-rates and used for all subsquent analysis in the session.
+Interest rates are retrieved once at start up from https://www.nerdwallet.com/mortgages/mortgage-rates and used for all subsequent analysis in the session.
 Property taxes are retrieved from the Zillow property page if it exists, else it defaults to https://www.countyoffice.org/tax-records/ which usually has the info.
 (Note: There is a limit on the number times you can get the property taxes info from the county office, at 5 properties, you will be restricted for the day.
 Luckily Zillow usually has the property taxes and thus rarely falls back to county office.
-Though if you wanted to get around that limitation, you would need to use a VPN.
+Though if you wanted to get around that limitation, you would need to use a VPN.)

-The resutling analyses is currently over fitted to multi-family properties in CT.
+The resulting analyses is currently over fitted to multi-family properties in CT.
 To fix, edit the CONSTANTS found in values.py to fit your heuristics.
 CONSTANTS are defined by all caps.
-In there you can also adjust the critria for a 'good deal' which decides what properties to email.
+In there you can also adjust the criteria for a 'good deal' which decides what properties to email.

 ## Notes

-* To get the property URLs from a search URL, selenium is required (For direct property analysis, either through print or run_analyis, it is not required).
+* To get the property URLs from a search URL, selenium is required (For direct property analysis, either through print or run_analysis, it is not required).
 The properties are dynamically loaded behind a JavaScript script.
 The only way of accessing those properties is to scroll to the bottom of the page, then parse the html doc.
 I am using the [chromedriver](https://chromedriver.chromium.org/downloads) for selenium.
 Tutorial for setting up [here](https://sites.google.com/chromium.org/driver/getting-started?authuser=0).
-* Sends emails over the gmail SMTP server.
+* Emails are sent over the gmail SMTP server.
 It is not necessary to the program, but a nice bonus.
 For using the email feature, I recommend using a separate gmail account to send/receive the mail.
 Enable 2FA and use an app password for the script.
 I suggest creating a local ".env" file in the parent directory containing two lines of your email and app password.
 More details are in push_best_deals_to_email.py.

 ## Installation